Reentrancy

 Before marking a protocol safe from reentrancy, do not stop at "it has nonReentrant".
 Work through the full call graph:

-• Map every external interaction.
-Find ETH transfers, ERC20 transfers, ERC721/ERC1155 safe transfers, ERC777 hooks, callbacks, low-level calls, and arbitrary target calls.
+• Map every external interaction: ETH transfers, ERC20 transfers, ERC721/ERC1155 safe transfers, ERC777 hooks, callbacks, low-level calls, and arbitrary target calls.

 • Check state-update order.
 Balances, shares, debt, reward indexes, collateral flags, and nonce/accounting fields should be updated before control leaves the contract.